capeterson/df19-flow-apex-showdown/README.md

 Required Manual Step
 ====================

-Setup a devhub org and login to the devhub via SFDX CLI and set its alias as tdxdevhub like so
+Setup a devhub org and login to the devhub via SFDX CLI and set its alias as tdxdemohub like so

 ```sfdx force:auth:web:login -d -a tdxdemohub```